 This post is part of our ongoing “Five Questions With” series, in which we interview a pregnancy health and wellness expert on their particular area of focus.
 Is there an individual or topic you’d like to see featured in “Five Questions With”?
 Send us an e-mail.

-This month on the Healthy Mama, Happy Baby blog we’re focusing on exercise during pregnancy.
+This month we’re focusing on exercise during pregnancy.
 Today, we’re chatting with Prenatal & Postnatal Fitness Coach Jessie Mundell about her perspective on exercise throughout pregnancy.
 Jessie is a personal trainer, author, and mother.
 She is also a coach with Strongest You Coaching, where she helps women heal their relationship with food and their body, and eat and exercise in a way that they enjoy so they can sustain it forever.